great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

     └── gx.Dockerfile
 ```

-## Start the Docker Services
+## 3. Start the Docker Services
-You are now ready to start up our services and start working with them.
-The next few steps will also show you how to connect to each service and work with it.
-Make sure you have Docker Desktop open and running before running the docker commands.
+Ensure Docker desktop is open and running.
+Next, you will initialize and connect each of the services in this example using the commands below.

 Using a command prompt in your `tutorial-dbt-gx-airflow` directory, run the following to start all of the services: